-We have audited the accompanying financial report of Carbon Minerals Limited (the company), which comprises the consolidated statement of financial position as at 31 December 2013, the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for Carbon Minerals Limited Group (the consolidated entity).
+We have audited the accompanying financial report of Carbon Minerals Limited (the company), which comprises the consolidated statement of financial position as at 31 December 2014, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for Carbon Minerals Limited (the consolidated entity).
 The consolidated entity comprises the company and the entities it controlled at year's end or from time to time during the financial year.